onap/vnfrqts-requirements/docs/Chapter7.rst

 **Reporting Frequency**

-* R-98191 The VNF **MUST** vary the frequency that asynchronous data is delivered based on the content and how data may be aggregated or grouped together.
+* R-98191 The xNF **MUST** vary the frequency that asynchronous data is delivered based on the content and how data may be aggregated or grouped together.
 For example, alarms and alerts are expected to be delivered as soon as they appear.
 In contrast, other content, such as performance measurements, KPIs or reported network signaling may have various ways of packaging and delivering content.
 Some content should be streamed immediately; or content may be monitored over a time interval, then packaged as collection of records and delivered as block; or data may be collected until a package of a certain size has been collected; or content may be summarized statistically over a time interval, or computed as a KPI, with the summary or KPI being delivered.

   -  We expect the reporting frequency to be configurable depending on the virtual network function’s needs for management.
 For example, Service Provider may choose to vary the frequency of collection between normal and trouble-shooting scenarios.
   -  Decisions about the frequency of data reporting will affect the size of delivered data sets, recommended delivery method, and how the data will be interpreted by ONAP.
 These considerations should not affect deserialization and decoding of the data, which will be guided by the accompanying JSON schema or GPB definition files.